rwijtvliet/portfolyo/docs/core/pfline.rst

 An example of where a nested portfolio line makes sense, is to combine procurement on the forward market and spot trade into a "sourced" portfolio line.
 We can then easily work with the aggregate values, but the values of the individual markets are also still available.

 It is important to note that both types of portfolio line contain the exact same methods and properties that are described in the rest of this document.
-The nested portfolio lines have a few additional methods which are now.
+The nested portfolio lines have a few additional methods which are described now.

 Working with children
 =====================